 - Remove the paper from the tomatillos and rinse them.
 Remove the stem from the serrano chile.
 Peel the garlic cloves.

-- Line a baking sheet with parchment paper.
-Place the tomatillos, whole serrano chile and garlic on top and broil on high for 5 minutes, until starting to blacken and soften, then flip the tomatillos and roast the other side for about 5 minutes (the tomatillos will change from green to olive green).
+- Place the tomatillos, whole serrano chile and garlic on a rimmed baking sheet and broil on high for 5 minutes, until starting to blacken and soften.
+Then flip the tomatillos and roast the other side for about 5 minutes (the tomatillos will change from green to olive green).